Which states will redistrict before the midterms?

 Contract Snapshot

-The market resolves to "No" if new maps are not adopted by the date, or if adopted maps are completely redrawn by a court/special master, or withdrawn by the Legislature before implementation.
-The market opened on September 10, 2025, and will close early if the event occurs, otherwise by November 1, 2026, at 12:59 AM EDT, with a projected payout 30 minutes after closing.
+A "Yes" resolution occurs if South Carolina formally adopts and enacts new congressional district maps for the 2026 elections that are in effect and not fully enjoined or struck down by November 1, 2026.
+Conversely, "No" resolves if no new maps are adopted by this date, or if maps are completely redrawn by a court or withdrawn by the legislature before implementation.
+The market opened on August 6, 2025, and will close by November 1, 2026, at 12:59 AM EDT.

 Available Contracts